Optimality and Approximate Optimality of Source-Channel Separation in Networks: Concluding Remarks

-One fascinating aspect of our results is the difference between the separation in the DNJSCC problem and that in the JSCMUD problem.
-From a philosophical point of view, in the point-to-point setting, the source and channel are specified by their statistical behaviors alone; however in the network setting, the new network components of the connectivity structure among nodes and the source-demand coding requirements are introduced.
-Our result in DNJSCC treats the source statistics and these network components as a whole, and treats the channel statistics as the other, resulting in the separation between a complex network source coding problem and multiple conventional point-to-point channel coding problems.
+In the point-to-point setting, the source and the channel are specified by their statistical behaviors alone; however in the network setting, the new components of the connectivity structure among nodes and the source-demand coding requirements are introduced.
+Our result in DNJSCC treats the source statistics and these network components as a whole, and the channel statistics as the other, resulting in the separation between a complex network source coding problem and multiple conventional point-to-point channel coding problems.
 In contrast, the result in JSCMUD treats the channel statistics and the network components as a whole, and the source statistics as the other, resulting in the separation between a complex network channel coding problem and multiple conventional point-to-point source coding problems.
-These separations are not the only possibility, and one can choose to separate in a different manner.
-Indeed, the work of Han \cite{Han:10} suggests for lossless coding over network with orthogonal links without feedback, the joint coding problem can be separated without loss of optimality into a moderately complex network source coding problem (Slepian-Wolf coding) and a complex network channel coding problem.
-Thus the problem of source-channel separation is by no means solved, and it calls for further investigation.
+These separations are not the only possibilities, and one can choose to separate in a different manner.
+In this work we have not considered transmitting generally correlated sources over a general channel network, and it is unclear whether there exist scenarios for which a separation architecture is optimal or approximately optimal.
+Thus the problem of source-channel separation is by no means solved, and it in fact calls for further investigation.